vijishmadhavan/Chehara-GAN/README.md

 ### Limitation

-- I call this a beta as it needs improvement, I would like to train this with a big dataset.
+- I call this a beta as it needs lot of improvement, But with minimum effort the results are good.